 Tropical rainforest reserves as also found in the State of Bahia along the Atlantic coastline of Brazil are part of a greater forest ecosystem called Mata Atlântica.
-It original stretched out over 1.2 million square kilometers (about 25% of the Amazon).
+It originally stretched out over 1.2 million square kilometers (about 25% of the Amazon).
 However, decades of deforestation for industrial timber use, cacao, cattle farming, sugar cane, coffee, and urban sprawl caused a decline of the Atlantic forest with more than 90 percent.
-Less than 100,000 square kilometers of Atlantic forest is left over nowadays and survives in relatively small portions as well as through several protected tropical rainforest reserves such as in the Itacaré area in the south of the state of Bahia where a damp forest is a dominating factor.
+Less than 100,000 square kilometers of Atlantic forest is leftover nowadays and survives in relatively small portions as well as through several protected tropical rainforest reserves such as in the Itacaré area in the south of the state of Bahia where a damp forest is a dominating factor.

 No other tropical forest system did endure such a great amount of abuse as the Mata Atlântica of South America.
 The system envelops an assortment of tropical forest environments ranging from dry woodlands to rainforest and waterfront mangroves.
 Mata Atlântica originally was dominant along the Brazilian Atlantic coastline as well as parts of Paraguay, Uruguay, and Argentina.

 Albeit almost adjoining the Amazon rainforest, the Mata Atlântica has developed itself separate from its bigger and better-known neighbor.
 It is, actually, elder than the Amazon.
 Due to the isolated position of the Atlantic ecosystem, conditions were such that the creation of unique biological communities was possible, what resulted in a substantial number of animal varieties that don’t exist anywhere else on the planet.
 Despite the minimal amount of the surviving forests, remains the forest still surprisingly rich in biodiversity and endemic species.
 However, a high number of them are threatened with annihilation.